Queen-unicorn/pdf-converter/README.md

   Data stores in localStorage.

 Also for better understending of logic there is a services folder that contains:

--endpoints: file with fetching API call.
+- endpoints: file with fetching API call.
 There is also an API_KEY
--utils: file with functions to work with data - converting PDF file to Blob and back, sorting history, downloading file to the PC etc.
+- utils: file with functions to work with data - converting PDF file to Blob and back, sorting history, downloading file to the PC etc.